-Using the information above, we can calculate the information ratios for the funds:
+Using the information above, we can calculate the ratios for the funds:

-The ABC Fund shows a higher information ratio than the XYZ Fund.
-It indicates that the ABC Fund can more consistently generate excess returns, as compared to the XYZ Fund.
+The ABC Fund shows a higher ratio than the XYZ Fund.
+This indicates that the ABC Fund can more consistently generate excess returns, as compared to the XYZ Fund.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: